Gwilson337/Crowdfunding_ETL/README.md

 After importing the table data, we ran a query of each table to see if the data was being displayed correctly.

-A sql file was was then created to show the table creations and queries done in PgAdmin.
+An sql file was was then created to show the table creations and queries done in PgAdmin.